 There is a difference of opinion among canine experts as to whether bones should be given to a dog raw, cooked, hard, or soft, and even whether they should be given at all.
-On one point, however, there is total agreement, never give a dog splintering bones from chicken, pork, fowl, and rabbit, (although chicken bones that have been cooked in a pressure cooker until they are very soft can be quite nourishing and safe).
+On one point, however, there is total agreement, never give a dog splintering bones from chicken, pork, fowl, and rabbit.

 The real danger is intestinal compaction, especially in small dogs, if the masticated bone has not been mixed with other residue in the dog's stomach.
 A small amount should cause no trouble if it is given right after a meal.
 Chop and steak bones are more dangerous.
 Careful eaters simply clean off the meat and fat, but greedy gobblers run the risk of internal injury from jagged bone splinters.
 The same is true of a leg of lamb bone.